SanderBash/eprCap/README.md

 ## Build instructions
 ### Outer casing
 1. Print the EPR Capillary Glue Ferrule two times.
-2. Determine the length of the outer glass or quartz tube that is needed to fit in your resonator, making sure the printed parts fit into the top and bottom collet.
+2. Determine the length of the outer 4 mm glass or quartz tube that is needed to fit in your resonator, making sure the printed parts fit into the top and bottom collet.
 3. Cut the outer tube to length.
 4. Mix up some 5 minute epoxy and fill the outer tube recess in both ferrules.
 5. Insert the tube into the ferrules and align the assembly on a flat surface, along a straight edge (see picture, aluminum ruler) and let dry.